r-token/ryantoken.com-v4-ignite/Content/blog/swift-everywhere-web.md

 ### Configuring the RSS feed

 I love [RSS](https://www.rssboard.org/rss-specification).
 I've supported it on my website for years, and the majority of what I read gets to me via RSS.
 Supporting it again in this rewrite was a non-negotiable.
-While I figured Ignite had some way to generate an RSS feed from your content, I didn't see any official documentation or samples showing it.
+While I figured Ignite had a way to generate an RSS feed from your content, I didn't see any official documentation or samples showing it.

 It was, of course, supported—and it's one of my favorite parts of Ignite.
 In fact, you get it for free!
 Every Ignite site gets a default implementation of `FeedConfiguration`, which looks like this: